DLR-RM/RAFCON/doc/tutorials.rst

 -------------------------------------------------

-Sometimes it can be useful to await user confirmation before jumping into a state or request a textinput from the user.
-That is why RAFCON contains serveral dialog states in its 'generic' library.
-This tutorial goes through serval of them and explains their characteristics.
+Sometimes it can be useful to await user confirmation before jumping into a state or request a text input from the user.
+That is why RAFCON contains several dialog states in its 'generic' library.
+This tutorial goes through several of them and explains their characteristics.

 MessageDialog